Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Introduction

-We conduct extensive experiments to validate the performance and adaptability of our EMoE framework across LoRA-based and FFN-based MoE scenarios.
-These experiments are performed on three model architectures with varying parameter scales, and performance is assessed across nine benchmark datasets.
-Results show that, unlike standard Top-$k$ models, EMoE achieves significant gains across a much wider range of activated expert counts during inference, which can reach up to 2-3$\times$ the training-time $k$.
+We conduct extensive experiments across LoRA-based and FFN-based MoE scenarios on four model architectures with varying parameter scales, assessed across nine benchmarks.
+Results show that, unlike standard Top-$k$ models, EMoE achieves monotonically increasing performance as the number of activated experts grows, with the effective scaling range reaching up to 2-3$\times$ the training-time $k$.
 Moreover, it consistently outperforms baselines under various computational budgets ($k'$), highlighting its strong utility in diverse settings.
-Further experimental analysis confirms that both stochastic co-activation sampling and the hierarchical router loss are crucial to EMoE’s effectiveness.
+Further experimental analysis confirms that both stochastic co-activation sampling and the hierarchical router loss are crucial to EMoE's effectiveness.
 In summary, these results collectively establish EMoE as a powerful and practical framework that successfully unlocks the elastic potential of MoE models during inference.